dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

   bg_color: "#"
 tags:
 - javascript
+- functional-programming
+- reactive-programming
+- functional-reactive-programming
 related:
 - 2017-01-16-a-brief-history-of-javascript
-- 2016-11-16-a-rundown-of-es6-features
+- 2016-03-23-intro-to-immutable-js
 ---

 ## Introduction

 Modern JavaScript has experienced massive proliferation over the last few years and shows no signs of slowing.
-There are new topics surfacing as well as numerous classical programming concepts that are unfamiliar to many front-end developers.
-We'll take a look at some of the common concepts in the current front-end landscape and explore how they apply to modern JavaScript.
+Numerous programming concepts are surfacing that are unfamiliar to many front-end developers.
+In this post series, we'll take a look at some of the common concepts in the current front-end landscape and explore how they apply to modern JavaScript, starting with the fundamentals of functional programming, reactive programming, and functional reactive programming.

 ---

 ## Concepts

-In this article, we'll address concepts that are important to understand functional programming, reactive programming, and functional reactive programming.
-We'll also take a look at the different types of components and their importance for the future of the web and evolution of different JS programming paradigms.
+In this article, we'll address concepts that are important to understand **functional programming, reactive programming, and functional reactive programming** and their use with JavaScript.

 You can jump straight into each topic here, or continue reading to learn about the topics in order.